davidmrutkowski/Cdc42ParticleFlows/README.md

 Command line arguments ./Cdc42Diffusion r_D D_D PriorParticleState.xyz

-Can get last frame of output xyz for use as riorParticleState.xyz using python script GetLastFrameXYZ_folder.py
+Can get last frame of output xyz for use as PriorParticleState.xyz using python script GetLastFrameXYZ_folder.py